Smok1e/buttex-storage-api/docs/src/methods/storage/get_file_content.md

 |-----------|--------|----------|---------------------|
 | path      | String | Yes      | Requested file path |

+> Unlike other methods, this method will not return json as the response body.
+> This method will return file content with Content-Type set to file mime type.
+> If the requested file is not found, method will return plain text saying that
+> the file was not found with code 404

 ## Returns
 Requested file content

-## Remarks
-Unlike other methods, this method will not return json as the response body\
-This method will return file content with Content-Type set to file mime type; \
-If the requested file is not found, method will return plain text saying that the file was not found with code 404